1 Document summary

 - Health and Safety Executive Maintaining Portable and Transportable Electrical Equipment.
 (HSG 107).
 Health and Safety Executive (2013).
 HSE books.

 - Maintaining Portable Electrical Equipment in Offices and other Low-Risk Environments (INDG 236).
 Health and Safety Executive.
 Revision 3 (2013).
-HSE books.
+Health and Safety Executive books.

 - Electrical Safety on Construction Sites (HSG 141).
 Health and Safety Executive (1995).
-HSE books. (in revision 2015).
+Health and Safety Executive books. (in revision 2015)

 - Code of Practice for the In-Service Inspection and Testing of Electrical Equipment (978-1-84919-626-0) (2012) Institution of Electrical Engineers.

-10 Appendices
+8 Appendices

-10.1 Appendix A Portable electrical equipment
+8.1 Appendix A portable electrical equipment

 This document contains guidance on the selection and use of portable electrical appliances and sets out a methodology for a risk-based approach to the inspection and testing of portable electrical equipment.

-Regulation 4(2) of the Electricity at Work Regulations 1989 says “as may be necessary to prevent danger, all systems shall be maintained to prevent, so far as it is reasonably practicable, such danger”.
+“As may be necessary to prevent danger, all systems shall be maintained so as to prevent, so far as is reasonably practicable, such danger.”

 A system is defined to include portable electrical equipment.

-The Electricity at Work Regulations was introduced in 1989 and put an emphasis on maintaining all electrical equipment.
+What does this mean?
+The Electricity at Work Regulations were introduced in 1989 and put an emphasis on maintaining all electrical equipment.
 The Regulations did not set specific frequencies for maintenance or testing of portable electrical appliances.
 The duty is to maintain the equipment to prevent danger.

 The cost of any improvement in safety needs to be measured against the risk.
 The greater the risk the more effort (in time, trouble and expense) is needed to prevent or reduce it.
-The duty is to maintain portable electrical equipment to prevent danger
+The duty is to maintain portable electrical equipment to prevent danger.

-10.1.3 Definition of portable electrical equipment
+8.1.1 Definition of portable electrical equipment

 This guidance is concerned with electrical equipment which is not part of a fixed installation but is intended to be connected to the distribution network by means of a flexible cable and a plug and socket or similar means.